Vaping is the act of inhaling smoke-looking vapor from an electronic cigarette or vape device. Vaping simulates smoking but in a less harmful manner.

 High power: box mods, mechanical mods

 Vapor is made in what’s called a vape atomizer, sometimes called a vape tank.
 It’s a self-contained chamber electrically connected to the vape mod.
-It houses a resistance heating element – a metal coil – and an absorbent wick saturated with e-juice (containing similar base ingredients to theatre “smoke”).
+It houses a resistance heating element—usually a metal coil—and an absorbent wick saturated with e-juice (containing similar base ingredients to theatre “smoke”).
 When the user takes a hit, the coil heats the liquid from the wick, instantly making smoke-looking vapor.

-All atomizers hold e-juice (mL), though some hold more than others.
+All atomizers hold e-juice, though some hold more than others.
 Many are designed for simplicity, and others are far more complex and suited for hobbyists.
 In order of ease of use, the four main categories are:

-The coils in atomizers come in various resistance ranges (ohms/Ω).
-Some coils make voluminous clouds (low resistance; less than 1 ohm) and others make more discreet vapor (high resistance; near or above 1 ohm).
+The coils in atomizers come in various resistance ranges (ohm/Ω).
+Some coils make voluminous clouds (low resistance; less than 1.0 ohm,) and others make more discreet vapor (high resistance; near or above 1.0 ohm.)
 Regardless of the resistance, or type of atomizer, all coils are discarded after time.
 They don’t die like the filament in a light bulb, but flavor and vapor will decline after prolonged usage.
-This can range from a couple days to a week or longer.
+This can range from a couple of days to a week or longer.

-Step 1: Get a basic vape starter kit.
+Step 1: Get a beginner starter kit.
 No matter the look, they all make vapor in the same way.
 These devices range in price from about $20 to about $60.
 There are four major categories for these kinds of vape kits for you to choose from.

 All vape kits come with some sort of instructions.
 Since nearly all the devices are made in China, the wording may be a bit broken in the instruction manual.
 However, the instructions will explain how best to use your specific kit and will typically have useful diagrams for clarification.